285sopes2usac/USAX/docs/building.md

 ## Special build configurations (advanced)
-Tilck has a predefined list of supported configurations which must always build and pass all the tests.
+usax has a predefined list of supported configurations which must always build and pass all the tests.
 Most of them are built & run each time a branch is pushed by the [Azure Pipelines] CI but some of them are left out because of the limited resources available there.
 Anyway, independently of the amount of resources available